allister-grange/terraform-associate-guide-003/9- Terraform Cloud Capabilities/9-cards.md

 What is the name of Terraform's policy enforcer?
 Sentinel

 After you define policies in Sentinel in Terraform, where do you need to add them?
 To policy sets on workspaces

+To switch workspaces in Terraform, what do you run? `terraform workspace select <workspace_name>`

+Will Terraform create a new workspace when you run `terraform workspace select <workspane_name>?
+No

+How do you create a new workspace in Terraform? `terraform workspace new <workspace_name>`